i5031337/sillytavern-contextual-scene-painter/README.md

 # Contextual Scene Painter (SillyTavern Extension)

 **Contextual Scene Painter** is a no-nonsense AI image prompt generation extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern).
-It analyzes your ongoing chat history (optionally including active character card details, persona, and/or World Info), to synthesize context-aware image prompts on the fly.
+It analyzes your ongoing chat history (optionally including any character card details, active persona, and/or World Info), to synthesize context-aware image prompts on the fly.

 ---